Best Of16 min read

 • Free SSL certificate

-• Unlimited email accounts and bandwidth
+• Unlimited email and bandwidth

 • A2 Optimized WordPress plugin